ZakiiBoi/zakiiboi.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to my website

-You can use the [editor on GitHub](https://github.com/ZakiiBoi/zakiiboi.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+It is currently under development and I hope to launch it in the new year in 2021.
+I am using GitHub Pages temporarily in the meantime until the site launches.

 ### Markdown